Equality Network: Scottish Trans Alliance

-The Scottish Trans Alliance is a project within the Equality Network to "improve gender identity and gender reassignment equality, rights and inclusion in Scotland".
-Scottish Trans Alliance has three full-time staff working for the Equality Network.
-Vic Valentine is manager of the group.

-Previously, James Morton was manager of Scottish Trans Alliance.
-Morton is the author of A Scottish History of Trans Equality Activism.
+The Scottish Trans Alliance (STA) is a project within the Equality Network to "improve gender identity and gender reassignment equality, rights and inclusion in Scotland".
+Scottish Trans Alliance has three full-time staff working for the Equality Network, Vic Valentine is manager of the group, a position previously held by James Morton, the author of A Scottish History of Trans Equality Activism.

 Awards

 The Equality Network won the Campaign of the Year Award at the Herald Society Awards 2012, and Campaign of the Year at the LGBT Youth Scotland Awards 2012, both for the Equal Marriage campaign — the UK's first campaign for same-sex marriage rights, established by the Equality Network in 2008.
 It was also shortlisted for Public Campaign of the Year at the Scottish Politician of the Year Awards 2012.